ROA-BEV: 2D Region-Oriented Attention for BEV-based 3D Object Detection: Experiments

 \subsubsection{Kernel Size Analysis}

 We investigate the impact of varying kernel sizes in the basic block.
-The results, presented in TABLE \ref{table:kernel size}, a kernel size of 7x7 achieves the highest mAP and NDS with a value of 0.349 and 0.461 separately.
-This suggests that a larger receptive field, provided by the 7x7 kernel, aids in capturing more contextual information, thereby improving the accuracy of object detection.
-When the size of the convolution kernel exceeds 7, the result does not continue to improve.
-A larger convolution kernel means a larger number of parameters, which makes convergence of the network difficult.
+The results, presented in the Table \ref{table:kernel size}, a kernel size of 7 achieves the highest mAP and NDS with a value of 0.349 and 0.461 separately.
+This suggests that the $7 \times 7$ kernel size aids in capturing more contextual information, simultaneously balancing parameter quantity and accuracy